The Corporation of the County of Huron’s

 The role of the Registered Nurse is to provide quality care as part of an interdisciplinary team, consistent with the plan of care and the Resident Bill of Rights.
 Within the team, assists the residents with activities of daily living, with the intention of maintaining or improving independence, promoting wellness and health, and preventing disease.
 The Registered Nurse acts in a leadership role for the RPNs and PSWs.
 The Registered Nurse follows and ensures another nursing staff follows the policies and procedures of the Home.

 - Liaison with colleagues, interdisciplinary team members, employees of the home, residents, families, volunteers, community members, and agency representatives.

-- Adherence of all policies, procedures and mission/vision/values statements of the Home.
+- Adherence to all policies, procedures and mission/vision/values statements of the Home.

-- Maintain professionalism to all residents, staff, families, volunteers, community members and agency representatives.
+- Maintain professionalism with all residents, staff, families, volunteers, community members and agency representatives.

 - Maintains confidentiality and privacy of residents and staff as required under legislation and as per policies and procedures of the Home.

 - Accepts responsibility for the quality of care and service provided.